It's a total eclipse

 - Countertenor Boy: Nomi didn't just put up a funny voice: He was actually trained as a counter tenor singer.

 - Cover Version: Many.
-"Lightning Strikes," originally by Lou Christie, "The Twist," originally by Hank Ballard and the Midnighters, "You Don't Own Me," originally by Lesley Gore, "Just One Look," originally by Doris Troy, "Falling in Love Again," originally by Marlene Dietrich, "Can't Help Falling in Love," originally by Elvis Presley, "I Feel Love," originally by Donna Summer.
-"Ding Dong The Witch is Dead," originally from The Wizard of Oz.
+"Lightning Strikes," originally by Lou Christie (Christie was so impressed by Klaus's version of "Lightning Strikes" that he wanted to work on a space opera with Klaus), "The Twist," originally by Hank Ballard and the Midnighters (and popularized by Chubby Checker), "You Don't Own Me," originally by Lesley Gore, "Just One Look," originally by Doris Troy, "Falling in Love Again," originally by Marlene Dietrich, "Can't Help Falling in Love," originally by Elvis Presley, "I Feel Love," originally by Donna Summer.
+"Ding Dong the Witch is Dead," originally from The Wizard of Oz.
 And the opera songs.

 - The Cover Changes the Gender: Spectacularly averted with "You Don't Own Me:" "Don't say I can't play with other BOYS!"